sonic-net/SONiC/doc/console/Portable-Console-Device-High-Level-Design.md

     def get_vendor_name(cls):
         """
         Retrives the vendor name of the `PortableConsoleDeviceBase` concrete subclass.
-        This method is mandatory for factory method to create instance from manual configuration.
+        This method is mandatory for factory function to create instance from manual configuration.

         :return: A string, denoting vendor name of the `PortableConsoleDeviceBase` concrete subclass.
         """